We use our proprietary methodology to produce these rankings. Learn more →

 CSU Global’s flexible curriculum allows students to focus on their areas of interest, such as employee selection, and training and development.

-Designed for working professionals, the 36-credit-hour program can be completed entirely online.
+Designed for working professionals, the 36-credit-hour Master of Applied Industrial/Organizational Psychology program can be completed entirely online.

 Course topics include personnel selection, employee training and development, organizational culture, and leadership development.